Last Updated on May 4, 2023 by Editorial Team

-The word tiles offer a tactile approach to learn spellings.
+The word tiles offer a tactile approach to learning spellings.
 Just pick the relevant tiles and make words.
-Using these tiles as writing manipulative saves the struggle of holding a pencil for a preschooler.
+Using these tiles as writing manipulatives saves the struggle of holding a pencil for a preschooler.
 Before pushing kids to learn how to write letters, these tiles make the kid well conversant with the shape of letters.
 These further create curiosity about writing them in kids once they gain confidence in the letter recognition process.

 4. Letter construction set

 A playful approach always helps in sustaining the learning in the minds of early learners.
 The letter construction set replaces letter tracing with pegboard and strips with holes.
 The sequence of putting the strips on the pegboard gives a tactile introduction to the letter-tracing activity.
 By way of gamification, the kids will learn to draw the lines for writing letters in the correct sequence when they have practiced amply on this activity set.

 So, by learning the sequence of putting strips, the children get to learn letter writing by using the association ability of the mind.

 It is a common observation that beginners find it difficult to learn spelling.
 They sometimes get confused, and their hands also start aching when they are given the task of writing a page full of spellings.
 The result is – they give up practicing!
 Young children at the kindergarten level can get aid in learning spelling by using linking cubes. these cubes make practicing easy.

 Kids can link the letters in the correct sequence by taking the help of a hint sheet.
 Users of linking cubes find this manipulative to be useful in the:

 - enhancing spelling skills and applying spelling rules

 Similar to spelling worksheets, linking cubes build fluency in spelling and help the kids to become confident about writing the words correctly, if they practice on these a lot.